Is Post-Tension Concrete Better Than Reinforced Concrete?

 Is Post-Tension Concrete Safer Than Reinforced Concrete?

-Both types are safe when properly installed.
-However, PT concrete offers certain safety advantages in seismic regions:
+Both post-tension concrete (PT concrete) and reinforced concrete are safe when installed correctly, but PT concrete offers certain safety advantages, particularly in seismic regions:

 Can Post-Tension Concrete Be Used in Residential Construction?